taskflow/taskflow/benchmarks/benchmarks.md

 on graph traversal, wavefront, and linear chain applications across 1, 4, 8, and 16 threads, with data collected in an average of ten runs.
-Results are illustrated in a plot and by default saved to `result.png`.
+Results are illustrated in a plot and saved to `result.png`.

 ```bash
 ~$ python regression.py -m tf omp tbb \